-Add the diced and drained potatoes, along with 1 tsp salt and ½ tsp of pepper (or whatever spices you want to add) and sauté just until you can easily pierce the potato, but it is still firm.
+Add the diced and drained potatoes, along with 1 teaspoon salt and ½ teaspoon of pepper (or whatever spices you want to add) and sauté just until you can easily pierce the potato, but it is still firm.
 This takes about 5-7 minutes.

 Move the potatoes and sausage around so they cover the entire bottom of the inner pot of the Ninja Foodi.
 Pour in the scrambled eggs and turn off the Sauté mode.